MtPaint, A Lighter Paint Utility

 and/or opaqueness to take 10 frames for example, then enter 10 in the Set Key

-Frame pop up.
-The neat part is, you don't have to create each frame by hand,
+The neat part is, you don't have to create each frame by hand, just frame

-just frame configurations for end of transition positions.
-MtPaint will
+configurations for end of transition positions.
+MtPaint will interpolate the

-The image at left is an example.
+The image above is an example.
 I was able to create only 4 layer

 configurations, but end up with a 25 frame animation (30 counting redundant